 Everest Base Camp Trek with Trekkers ParadiseI went to Everest Base Camp with Trekkers Paradise, We were 4 in groups, there was a 100% successful trek.
 This was a once-in-a-lifetime adventure for us all and we could not have picked a better company than Trekkers Paradise.
 The guides were very knowledgeable and friendly, he made sure we had enough time to rest and was instructing and encouraging us to drink more water and walk slowly but steadily.
 The entire trek was very well organized and the weather favored us as well.
 We got to see all the Himalayas that can be seen from the area.

 The best physical condition is required to trek in Nepal’s high altitude.
 Without some pre-trek training or a good level of basic fitness, it can be hard.
 We suggest running, walking, hiking on the hill, and climbing stairs rather than elevators to prepare for the trek.
 Include swimming, rowing, and biking in your daily base training.

 Basic further experience and strength required for Trekking

 - One should be able to hike for 6-7 hours a day.

-- One should be able to carry 8 kg themselves on a backpack for preparation.
+- One should be able to carry 5 kg themselves in a backpack for preparation.

-- We suggest you run about 4/5 miles in the home for the preparation with some load on your back for 2 to 3 months to make your climbing much easier.
-Or use treadmill for everyday running and walking.
+- We suggest you run about 2/3 miles in the home for the preparation with some load on your back for 1 to 2 months to make your climbing much easier.
+Or use the treadmill for everyday running and walking.

 - If you have an uphill location/mountain then once a week you should go hiking with a loaded bag pack on your back.
 If you do not have mountains and high hills then use stairs to go up/down than the elevator.

-- Regular swimming, biking, rowing is also a good way to maintain your physical strength.
+- Regular swimming, biking, and rowing are also good ways to maintain your physical strength.